Diet

 Bloating

-If u feed your guinea pigs with an excessive alkaline diet for a long period it can lead to bloating.
+Cantaloupe is alkaline.
+If you feed your guinea pigs an excessive alkaline diet for a long period, it can lead to bloating.

-As cantaloupes contain a high amount of phosphorus which can contribute to the formation of kidney and bladder stones, and cause blockages in the urinary tract.
+Cantaloupes contain a high amount of phosphorus which can contribute to the formation of kidney and bladder stones and cause blockages in the urinary tract.

 What Are the Alternatives to Cantaloupe for Guinea Pigs?

-Poor diets for guinea pigs have been associated with several diseases like; difficulties with pregnancy, metastatic calcification, muscular dystrophy, vitamin deficiencies, and teeth problems.
+Poor diets have been associated with several issues like difficulties with pregnancy, metastatic calcification, muscular dystrophy, vitamin deficiencies, and teeth problems.
+The ideal fruits for guinea pigs contain:

 • Low sugar